What Is an Insurance Declaration Page?

 Guide to Understanding Your Insurance Declaration Page

-What is a Declaration Page?
+What is an Auto Insurance Declaration Page?

-What is a Declaration Page?The declaration page lets you know precisely what auto coverage you have.
+The declaration page lets you know precisely what coverage you have.
 It also outlines your liability limits so you’ll know how much you’re on the hook for in the event of an accident.

 Insurance companies keep the declaration page in a simple format to encourage you to look it over.
 It’s broken down into sections because it’s in their best interest — and yours — to agree on the specifics of what is covered.

-You purchase auto insurance to protect you in the event an accident occurs.
+What is a Declaration Page?You purchase auto insurance to protect you in the event an accident occurs.
 Liability insurance covers expenses you incur due to an accident.
+Liability insurance is relatively inexpensive and is worth buying.
+Besides, it’s required by law.
+In Michigan, motorists are required to carry the following policies:

 Bodily injury coverage is essential.
 This is how much your insurance company can pay to another person if you cause an accident that injures them.

 In Michigan, the minimum you must carry in bodily injury coverage is $250,000, an amount that often doesn’t cover the true costs of many car accidents.
 In some instances, it is possible to purchase only $50,000 in coverage, but this is highly risky as this amount is rarely enough to cover the costs of injuries from a car accident.
-If you don’t have enough insurance, you put your own assets and even future earnings at risk.
-For this reason, it’s wise to buy at least the $250,000 miminum required by law.
-That increases the chances that the money to pay for accident-related costs will come from your insurance policy, not your wallet.

 What is Uninsured and Underinsured Motorist Coverage?